Who we are

 The color blue is preferable for color blindness and incorporates high contrast for improved readability.

-A Roman Serif font is used for its clean esthetic, readability, and universal browser support.
+A Roman Serif font is used for its clean aesthetic, readability, and universal browser support.

 The logo was designed by Joel Shields.